AbeHandler/everything/personalsite/_posts/2019-10-01-implementing-em-without-tears.markdown

 ## Implementing EM without tears
-### What to do when your EM code isn’t working
+### What to do when your EM code isn't working

 There are many great [books](https://www.cs.ubc.ca/~murphyk/MLbook/), [lectures](https://www.youtube.com/watch?v=AnbiNaVp3eQ) and [tutorials](https://s3-us-west-2.amazonaws.com/www.abehandler.com/static/em-mixtures.pdf) on the EM algorithm.
-These materials often derive an E step and an M step for some mixture model (e.g. mixture of Gaussians), before offering a theoretical view of the procedure using Jensen’s inequality and KL divergence.
+These materials often derive an E step and an M step for some mixture model (e.g. mixture of Gaussians), before offering a theoretical view of the procedure using Jensen's inequality and KL divergence.
 These tutorials are great.
 But in order to *really* understand EM, you'll have to code an implementation yourself.
 This step is non-trivial: if you are still learning the math, it can be hard to spot bugs when your implementation doesn’t work.

 This tutorial focuses on EM in code, instead of in latex.
 I will list some debugging strategies to verify and troubleshoot your implementation of EM.